XPRNetwork/grant-framework/applications/BlastPad.md

 - **Costs:** 10,000 USD

 to include $8000 development for AirDropper Pro and $2000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our airdropping platform)
-+ AirDropper Pro Site is complete in Milestone 1a
++ AirDropper Pro Site is complete
 + Both AirDrop types to function
 + All testing complete
 + UI / UX complete